tmpg/secws/lab200/lab200_network_encryption.md

 # Lab 2: Network Encryption

-One of the basic protection that you can set on the database is the **Network Encryption**.
+One of the basic protections that you can set on the database is the **Network Encryption**.

 ## Disclaimer ##